Dashijie station

 Dashijie (大世界 (Dàshìjiè, Great World)) is a station on Shanghai Metro Line 8 and Line 14.
 It began operation on 29 December 2007 and became an interchange station with Line 14 on 30 December 2021.
-The shortest distance between two stations on the Shanghai Metro system is that between Dashijie and People's Square.
-The station in linked to an underground shopping complex containing a McDonald's and other fast food outlets.
+The station is linked to an underground shopping complex containing a McDonald's and other fast food outlets.
 The station is named after the Great World entertainment complex (in Chinese, "Da Shijie"), traditionally Shanghai's largest amusement arcade.

-Station Layout
+Station layout

+Entrances/exits

+Dashijie has six exits.
+Exit 2 is only for exit.